Slimemaster0/asphalt-script/README.md

 The official file extension is ".aps"

 ## IMPORTANT
-Asphalt-Script is in vary early development and each commit can have breaking changes.
+Asphalt-Script is no longer in development.